 We try to ensure that bedtime snacks include a balance between a carb and a protein.

-Alex’s favorite bedtime snacks include:
+Alex’s favourite bedtime snacks include:

 - plain yogurt with berries